Workshop Program

 Synthesizing Device Drivers with Ghost Writer

-Takeaways of implementing a Native Rust UDP Tunneling Network Driver in the Linux kernel
+Takeaways of Implementing a Native Rust UDP Tunneling Network Driver in the Linux Kernel

 Dynamic Linkers Are the Narrow Waist of Operating Systems